percona/pmm/doc/source/deploy/server/docker.restoring.rst

 .. _pmm/server/docker.restoring:

-Restoring the Backed Up Information to the |opt.pmm-data| Container
+Restoring the Backed Up Information to the PMM Data Container
 ================================================================================

 If you have a backup copy of your |opt.pmm-data| container, you can restore it